stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 and Dr. Willett relies on them to help establish his theory that the youth was not mad when he began his major eccentricities.
-All the other papers were likewise in Curwen's handwriting, and one of them seemed especially portentous because of its inscription:    "To Him Who Shal Come After, &amp; How He May Gett Beyonde Time &amp; y    e
+All the other papers were likewise in Curwen's handwriting, and one of them seemed especially portentous because of its inscription:    "To Him Who Shal Come After, & How He May Gett Beyonde Time & y    e
 Spheres. "   Another was in a cipher; the same, Ward hoped, as the Hutchinson cipher which had hitherto baffled him.
 A third, and here the searcher rejoiced, seemed to be a key to the cipher; whilst the fourth and fifth were addressed respectively to  "Edw: Hutchinson,